 The board shall adopt rules with respect to:

-(2) minimum courses of study and equipment and facilities to be required at each certified school within the state;
+(2) minimum courses of study, attendance requirements, and equipment and facilities to be required at each certified peace officers training school located within the state;

-(3) minimum qualifications for coordinators and instructors at certified schools offering a program of professional peace officer education located within this state;
+(3) minimum qualifications for instructors at certified peace officer training schools located within this state;

-(4) minimum standards of physical, mental, and educational fitness which shall govern the admission to professional peace officer education programs and the licensing of peace officers within the state, by any state, county, municipality, or joint or contractual combination thereof, including members of the Minnesota State Patrol;
+(4) minimum standards of physical, mental, and educational fitness which shall govern the recruitment and licensing of peace officers within the state, by any state, county, municipality, or joint or contractual combination thereof, including members of the Minnesota State Patrol;

-(8) the establishment and use by any political subdivision or state law enforcement agency that employs persons licensed by the board of procedures for investigation and resolution of allegations of misconduct by persons licensed by the board.
+(11) the establishment and use by any political subdivision or state law enforcement agency which employs persons licensed by the board of procedures for investigation and resolution of allegations of misconduct by persons licensed by the board.
 The procedures shall be in writing and shall be established on or before October 1, 1984;

-(11) citizenship requirements for peace officers and part-time peace officers;
+(14) citizenship requirements for full-time and part-time peace officers;

-(12) driver's license requirements for peace officers and part-time peace officers; and
+(15) driver's license requirements for full-time and part-time peace officers; and

 An executive director shall be appointed by and serve in the unclassified service at the pleasure of the board.
 The executive director shall perform such duties, on behalf of the board, as the board shall prescribe.
 The board shall appoint such employees, agents and consultants as deemed necessary, prescribe their duties, and provide for reimbursement of their expenses.
 Such employees shall be in the classified service.